Inklingo

 Correction: 'Aparentemente' means you are guessing or observing, not stating a known fact.
 Use 'obviamente' or 'claramente' if the fact is certain.

 Learners often confuse 'evidentemente' and 'aparentemente'.
-Remember that 'evidentemente' implies a high degree of certainty based on logic or clear facts, while 'aparentemente' suggests something that seems true based on appearance, but might not be.
+Remember that 'evidentemente' implies a strong certainty based on clear proof, while 'aparentemente' suggests something seems true based on appearances, but with less certainty.

 Learn Spanish with Inklingo